Brazil's elite in crosshairs as Petrobras scandal widens

+May 4Chesapeake Energy Corp posted a quarterly profit, compared with a year-ago loss, when the U.S. natural gas producer took charges to write down the value of some oil and gas assets.

-BRASILIA/SAO PAULO A corruption scandal at state-run oil company Petrobras has entered a volatile new phase that could lead to jail for some of Brazil's best-known politicians and business leaders while making a likely recession even worse.
+BRASILIA/SAO PAULO, March 5 A corruption scandal at state-run oil company Petrobras has entered a volatile new phase that could lead to jail for some of Brazil's best-known politicians and business leaders while making a likely recession even worse.

 A prosecutor's motion on Tuesday to open investigations against 54 individuals, reportedly including the leaders of both chambers of Congress, means a swathe of Brazil's political elite now feels threatened.